 The World Economic Forum has called for a major restructuring of capitalism in the wake of the pandemic: it is one of the main conclusions of a team of scientists from Australia, Switzerland and the United Kingdom.
 The team warned that the fight against excessive consumption must become a priority.

-The report, titled "Scientists' Warning on Affluence," explains that true sustainability requires significant lifestyle changes, not the hope that more efficient use of resources is sufficient.
+The report, titled “Scientists' Warning on Affluence,” explains what true sustainability requires significant lifestyle changes, not the hope that more efficient use of resources is sufficient.

-“We cannot rely on only on technology to solve environmental problems existing such as climate change, biodiversity loss and pollution ".
-This is what the lead author of the report, Professor, writes Tommy Wiedmann of the Australian University of New South Wales Engineering, in an article on Phys.org.
-"We need to change our rich lifestyles and reduce excessive consumption, in combination with structural changes."
+“We can't rely on it only on technology to solve environmental problems existing such as climate change, biodiversity loss and pollution."
+This is what the main author of the report, Professor, writes Tommy Wiedmann from the Australian University of New South Wales Engineering, in an article on Phys.org.
+“We need to change our wealthy lifestyles and reduce excessive consumption, combined with structural changes.”

 An increasingly difficult global challenge